 2) Volunteers who perform any type of community service are eligible to apply, but priority will be given to arts-related community service initiatives.

-4) Grant winners will be announced in November and then receive the first grant installment.
+4) Grant winners will be announced in early May and then receive the first grant installment.

-5) Grant winners will execute or continue service through Spring 2017.
+5) Grant winners will execute or continue service through Winter 2018.

-6) Grant winners will submit final essay by April 15, 2017.
-(Essay question will be revealed in the fall.)
+6) Grant winners will submit final essay by November 15, 2018.
+(Essay question will be revealed in the fall).